opnfv/functest/docs/testing/user/userguide/runfunctest.rst

 */home/opnfv/functest/conf/os_defaults.yaml* in the Functest docker container.

-It is important to mention that if there are new OpenStack resources created manually after preparing the Functest environment, they will be removed, unless you use the special method of invoking the test case with specific suppression of clean up.
+It is important to mention that if there are new OpenStack resources created manually after the snapshot done before running the tests, they will be removed, unless you use the special method of invoking the test case with specific suppression of clean up.
 (See the `Troubleshooting`_ section).

-The reason to include this cleanup meachanism in Functest is because some test suites such as Tempest or Rally create a lot of resources (users, tenants, networks, volumes etc.) that are not always properly cleaned, so this function has been set to keep the system as clean as it was before a full Functest execution.
+The reason to include this cleanup meachanism in Functest is because some test suites create a lot of resources (users, tenants, networks, volumes etc.) that are not always properly cleaned, so this function has been set to keep the system as clean as it was before a full Functest execution.

 Although the Functest CLI provides an easy way to run any test, it is possible to do a direct call to the desired test script.
 For example:

-    python $REPOS_DIR/functest/functest/opnfv_tests/OpenStack/vPing/vPing_ssh.py -d
+    python $REPOS_DIR/functest/functest/opnfv_tests/openstack/vPing/vPing_ssh.py -d

 Automated testing